jdoleary/Spellmasons/docs/TasksCurrent.md

     - Trailer
     - Marketing
 ## Bugs
+- AOE + Push leaves all targeted units red
+    - Movement spells never resolve if they are stopped due to lava
 - Pack 7: Dad Loch playtest
     - (resolved?)
 Make health and mana go full when portal spawns so users aren't tempted to collect potions meaninglessly
     - Explain to user with popups